Mary-Kate Olsen: Health issues

 In 2004, shortly after graduating from high school, Olsen announced she had entered treatment for anorexia nervosa.
 A Got Milk? advertisement featuring the twins was pulled following the announcement.
 On November 20, 2007, she was hospitalized for a reported kidney infection.

 Death of Heath Ledger

-Olsen was a close friend of late actor Heath Ledger.
-After discovering Ledger unconscious in his bed on January 22, 2008, his massage therapist called Olsen twice before contacting police.
+Olsen was a close friend of actor Heath Ledger.
+After discovering Ledger dead in his bed on January 22, 2008, his massage therapist called Olsen twice before contacting police.
 Olsen sent a private security guard to the scene.

 Responding to a claim by an anonymous law enforcement official that she would not speak to federal investigators without a promise of legal immunity, Olsen's attorney Michael C. Miller said, "We have provided the government with relevant information including facts in the chronology of events surrounding Mr. Ledger's death and the fact that Ms. Olsen does not know the source of the drugs Mr. Ledger consumed".